mmmangooo/Milestone-Project4/TESTING.md

 * HTML code has been validated using the [WC3 Markup Validation Tool](https://validator.w3.org/) with no errors found

-* CSS code has been validated using the [WC3 CSS Validator Tool Jigsaw](https://jigsaw.w3.org/css-validator/)
+* CSS code has been validated using the [WC3 CSS Validator Tool Jigsaw](https://jigsaw.w3.org/css-validator/) with no errors found

 * Javascript code has been validated using [JSHint](https://jshint.com/) with no errors or warnings, except for warnings shown for undeclared variables Stripe and Bootstrap, which is because these variables being sent through Stripe and Bootstrap API:s

-* Python code has been validated using [Pep8 Online](http://pep8online.com/)
+* Python code has been validated using [Pep8 Online](http://pep8online.com/) with no errors showing, except for some warnings for too long lines that couldn't be fixed without breaking the code.
+This reagards the following files: checkout app: models.py, line 59 webhook_handler.py, line 81 and 82 webhooks.py, line 47 toys app: widgets.py, line 12 settings.py, line 147, 150, 153, 156

 ## Usability and performance testing